Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ### FileDescriptor

 When querying information about a file, we use [`FileDescriptor`](@ref), which represents information about a file or folder.
 This object is **non-mutating**, meaning it is incapable of changing anything about the actual file on the disk.
-In other words, `FileDescriptor` is read-only.
-This is important to realize.
+In other words, **`FileDescriptor` is read-only**.

 We can create a file descriptor from a path like so: